 This particular test was carried out for the two different terminations shown in Fig. 12.
 The one on the left is a single piece silicone termination for 24 kV, the other a hybrid-type consisting of a heat shrinkable tube combined with silicone sheds.
 Leakage current was recorded in order to evaluate the onset and development of any damage.
 As is evident, after a certain period of time leakage current increased rapidly as the surface became progressively less hydrophobic and a film of water began to form.
 This same behavior was recorded for both terminations tested.
 This suggests that leakage current level during the salt fog test is independent of material and rather only a function of test conditions as well as insulation dimensions (i.e. diameter and length).

 To confirm this, immediately following the 1000h test flashover voltage was determined for both types of terminations under wet conditions.
-The specific flashover voltage was found to be somewhat higher than 0.6 kV/cm for both terminations with different shape and different insulating materials (see Fig. 13).
+The specific flashover voltage was found to be somewhat higher than 0.6 kV/cm for both terminations with different shapes and different insulating materials (see Fig. 13).
 But, after a recovery time of about 70 hours without wetting to give the low molecular weight components in the silicone time to migrate to the surface, the single piece type showed complete recovery of hydrophobicity.
 The insulation was humidified again and this time flashover voltage increased to 0.93 kV/cm.
 For the hybrid type, by contrast, only the sheds became hydrophobic again and that is why the increase in flashover voltage was lower (0.77 kV/cm) even if the impact of hydrophobic sheds was itself quite significant.

 Given the above, the following advantageous properties of silicone should always be taken into account in the application of outdoor terminations: